codingiran/msal_auth/README.md

 ```
 - To modify value of `authority` in `iOS`, follow [Configure iOS authority].

-- in `iOS`, if middleware is `AuthMiddleware.msAuthenticator` and `Authenticator` app is not installed on a device, It will use `Safari Browser` for authentication.
+- in `iOS` and `macOS`, if middleware is `AuthMiddleware.msAuthenticator` and `Authenticator` app is not installed on a device, It will use `Safari Browser` for authentication.

 - By default login will be attempted against an Entra ID (formerly Azure Active Directory) tenant which also supports Microsoft Account logins.
 To login to an Azure AD B2C tenant instead, set the `tenantType` value to `TenantType.azureADB2C`.